Joaquin-E-Serraiti/jes-sudoku-lab/README.md

 The analysis and the patterns are based on this article: [Classification of Sudoku Patterns and Transformations](/Classification%20of%20Sudoku%20Patterns%20and%20Transformations.pdf).
 I recommend reading it to understand the patterns analyzed and the analysis process.

+> [!IMPORTANT]
+> The article linked above currently has some incorrect information and will be updated in the future.
+Specifically, the statement "every configuration that satisfies the Digit Adjacency Consistency pattern (DAC) also satisfies the Triplet Digit Consistency pattern (TDC)" is incorrect.

 **Note:** the terminology I use isn't very rigorous and may differ from Sudoku conventions.

 ## How to use the API to analyze configurations